 The calculation of benefits for the spouse of the survivor beneficiary and additional payees is based on the number of creditable years of service the member had at the time of his death.
 If the member had less than 10 years of service at the time of his death, a benefit of $450 is paid to the spouse of the member, or split between the survivor beneficiary and additional payees based on the designated percentage.
 Benefits cease upon death of the survivor beneficiary.
 This means that if the survivor beneficiary dies, any payments to the additional payees would cease.
 In the event an additional payee dies, the benefit is redistributed among the remaining payees.

 Former spouses are often named survivor beneficiaries.
 For a former spouse to continue receiving money after death of the employee there must be specific provision made by way of a separate, survivorship interest payable to the former spouse upon the death of the member.
 Otherwise, payments being made to the former spouse simply stop.
-In order to effectuate this interest, a Survivor Beneficiary Designation form must be properly complete and submitted prior to the member’s death.
+In order to effectuate this interest, a Survivor Beneficiary Designation form must be properly completed and submitted prior to the member’s death.
+Additionally, if the Participant is retired he/she will need to have selected a retirement Option that provides a Former Spouse with continuing benefits.
+This is usually a required term in the parties’ Divorce Decree.
+If you are a Former Spouse’s attorney, do not forget to include this term in the Decree as it could result in a malpractice claim if you forget.